Register for Online Access

-We recommend you register for online access.
-This means you can use apps such as the NHS App or Patient Access.
-You can book appointments, request repeat prescriptions and you can view your medical record.
+Using the NHS App or Patient Access means you can can book appointments, request repeat prescriptions and you can view your medical record online.

 You will only be able to view your record from the date you register for online access.
 This includes viewing your consultations, documents and results.
-If you require historic medical information, you will need to apply for a copy of your records and you can do this here.
+If you require historic medical information (e.g. for a legal or insurance claim), you will need to apply for a copy of your records and you can do this here.

 Instructions

-Please attend reception with photo ID.
-You will need to fill in a form.
-This will then be processed by our Registrations Team and we aim to give you your login details within 2 weeks.
+Patient Access: Click here to register for Patient Access.
+As well as registering online, you will need to attend reception with photo ID.
+The reception team will ask you to complete a form that will be processed by our Registrations team within two weeks.
 If you do not have photo ID, please attend reception with as much ID as you have and we will try to verify your identity by another route.
+The Registrations team will send you log in details.

-We offer 'proxy' access for parents/guardians of children under the age of 11; this is for booking appointments and requesting medication only, not for viewing the medical record.
-You will need to attend reception with ID and proof of parental responsibility.
-Proxy access is turned off automatically at age 11.
-For children age 11-15, proxy access can be provided to parents/guardians on an annual basis and the child also needs to attend as well to sign the form.
-Proxy access is not available for patients age 16 and over, except for specific circumstances e.g. learning disability or a housebound patient; these requests are reviewed by a clinician first.
+For children aged 11-15 years, access can be provided to parents/guardians on an annual basis.
+The child will need to attend to sign a form.
+Parental/guardian access is not available for patients aged 16 and over, except for specific circumstances e.g. learning disability or a housebound patient; these requests are reviewed by a clinician first.

 Data Protection